Qualytics/userguide/docs/add-datastores/athena.md

 **Step 2**: After selecting an existing **enrichment datastore** connection, you will view the following details related to the selected enrichment:

 - **Teams**: The team associated with managing the enrichment datastore is based on the role of public or private.
-Example- Marked as **Public** means that this data store is accessible to all the users.
+Example- Marked as **Public** means that this datastore is accessible to all the users.

 - **Host**: This is the server address where the **Athena** instance is hosted.
 It is the endpoint used to connect to the PostgreSQL environment.